-Wading into a brand new hobby can sometimes be overwhelming but if you're just starting to explore the new hobby of gardening in miniature, it's a much different kind of overwhelm - it's excitement and anticipation of ALL the possibilities, ALL at once!
+Starting any brand adventure can be overwhelming but if you're just starting to explore the new hobby of gardening in miniature, it's a much different kind of overwhelm - it's excitement and anticipation of ALL the possibilities, ALL at once!

-And this is where Two Green Thumbs Miniature Garden Center comes in, we've been simplifying the new hobby for beginner gardeners to make you as successful as you can be.
+We've been simplifying the new hobby for beginner gardeners to make you as successful as you can be.
 We've been blogging since 2009 over on our Mini Garden Guru blog AND we've have the oldest and longest-running newsletter for the hobby - okay, so it's the ONLY newsletter for the hobby too - the Mini Garden Gazette.
-(Do join us!)
+(Do join us here!)

 To begin gardening in miniature, (or any type of gardening for that matter,) start by answering this question: WHERE am I going to grow my garden?